 - NEVER use a generator inside homes, garages, crawlspaces, sheds, or similar areas, even when using fans or opening doors and windows for ventilation.
 Deadly levels of carbon monoxide can quickly build up in these areas and can linger for hours, even after the generator has shut off.

 - Follow the instructions that come with your generator.
 Locate the unit outdoors and at least 15 feet away from doors, windows, and vents that could allow CO to come indoors.
+Make sure the generator’s exhaust is directed away from doors, windows, and vents.

 - Install battery-operated CO alarms or plug-in CO alarms with battery back-up in your home, according to the manufacturer’s instructions.
 CO alarms should be certified to the requirements of the latest safety standards (UL 2034, IAS 6-96, or CSA 6.19.01).
 Test batteries monthly.